Tetiana Chornovol

+Although not being high enough on the election list of European Solidarity in the 2019 Ukrainian parliamentary election; following the assassination of European Solidarity MP Andriy Parubiy Chornovol entered parliament being the next candidate in line in September 2025.

 Biography

 Tetiana Chornovol was born in Kyiv, Ukrainian SSR, Soviet Union.
 Her parents come from Cherkasy Oblast in central Ukraine.
 Currently, she lives in the Kyiv suburb of Hora located in Boryspil Raion.

 In 2001, she graduated from the Faculty of Journalism of the Kyiv International Institute of Linguistics and Law.

 Journalist career

 Chornovol has been employed by or freelanced for many Ukrainian publications focusing on politics and corruption in Ukraine.
 She also reported from post-Soviet armed conflicts in which UNA-UNSO volunteers participated.

 From 2001 to 2004, she led the "Theme of the week" heading in the "Peak" magazine.

 Investigative career

 In 2004, she began specializing in investigative journalism, contributing to several Ukrainian online newspapers, including Ukrainska Pravda, Livyi Bereh and Obozrevatel.
 Her focus topics are suspicious personal wealth of Ukrainian politicians, public servants, and businessmen, as well as their involvement in crime.

 In 2008, a judgment was obtained from the High Court of Justice in London after Obozrevatel refused to retract false and libelous statements in articles by Chornovol alleging that Rinat Akhmetov was connected to criminal activity and violence.
 Chornovol had interviewed his former classmates and neighbors, and delved into his early years.
 Following court pressure, Obozrevatel issued an official apology stating, "The editorial hereby admits that there was unchecked and false information about Rinat Akhmetov present in the … articles … We hereby give our apologies to Rinat Akhmetov for the problems resulting from the above-mentioned publications."
 Chornovol refused to issue an apology or acknowledge any wrongdoing.
 Obozrevatel said it was not invited or informed of the date of the court hearing, and claimed that the decisions of British judges are not legitimate in Ukraine.

 Other articles by Chornovol addressed the alleged organized crime background of then-President Viktor Yanukovych and reported on his lavish countryside property.
 According to a story in The New York Times, in August 2012 Chornovol "scaled the walls of Yanukovych's then residential compound, which includes 345 acres of forested hills along the Dnipro River and is called 'Mezhyhirya' after the park where it is situated, and spent nearly three hours wandering the property and taking photographs before being detained by security".
 Chornovol was the first investigative journalist researching Mezhyhirya; she started work on the topic in 2006.